 Yahoo Japan bids for control of fashion e-tailer Zozo for US$3.7 billion

-Yahoo Japan Corp said will take over Japan's top online fashion retailer Zozo Inc for 400 billion yen (US$3.70 billion), aiming to breathe fresh life into the website and upping its own game against rivals such as Amazon.com .

-TOKYO: Yahoo Japan Corp said will take over Japan's top online fashion retailer Zozo Inc for 400 billion yen (US$3.70 billion), aiming to breathe fresh life into the website and upping its own game against rivals such as Amazon.com .
+TOKYO: Yahoo Japan Corp said will take over Japan's top online fashion retailer Zozo Inc for ¥400 billion (US$3.70 billion), aiming to breathe fresh life into the website and upping its own game against rivals such as Amazon.com.

 "I will entrust Zozo to a new president and take my own path," the flamboyant businessman and former punk bank member said in a Twitter post.